 About the industrial decarbonisation plans

-We are investing $55 million into the Hunter and Illawarra to help accelerate their shift away from fossil fuels and towards innovative clean technologies.
+We are investing $55 million into the Hunter and Illawarra to help accelerate their shift towards innovative clean technologies.
 This will open up huge economic growth and secure the regions’ low carbon economic futures.

 The first step is developing industrial decarbonisation plans for the Hunter and Illawarra.
 We’re working with mining and manufacturing industries, clean industry experts and regional partners to help design tailored and actionable plans for each region.